cmwillett/TheDigitalCookbook/SoupsAndStews/CraigsHomemadeVegetableSoup.md

 ---
 # Craig's Homemade Vegetable Soup

-### The Craig makes this a lot.
+### Craig makes this a lot.
 The whole family loves it!

 #### Ingredients:
 - Note:  Adjust ingredients to whatever you prefer